District nurse

 Discover what's on offer at your school on Apprenticeships.scot.

-To register with the Nursing and Midwifery Council (NMC)
+Once you've qualified as a nurse, you'll need to register with the Nursing and Midwifery Council (NMC).

 Find the right course for you